Formal Naive Dirac Operators and Graph Topology: Relationship with homology of d -Dirac graphs

-Since the witnesses are partially ordered by inclusion, we conclude that the maximal number of distinct zero nodes is the number of potential maximal witnesses, which is bounded by the sum of the dimensions of the homology groups, i.e. of the Betti numbers, confirming the conjecture by Misumi and Yumoto.
+Since the witnesses are partially ordered by inclusion, we conclude that the maximal number of distinct zero nodes is the number of potential maximal witnesses.
+Since each such potential maximal witness is a cycle that is not a boundary, their number is bounded by the sum of the dimensions of the homology groups, i.e. of the Betti numbers, confirming the conjecture by Misumi and Yumoto.